A2Amir/Introduction-to-ROS--Robot-Operating-System/README.md

  Seymour's robots could perform a few basic functions.
 They could move forward or backwards by a given distance, rotate by a given angle or they could drop the retractable pen on their bellies allowing them to draw as they moved.

-In addition to being involved with the creation and development of MIT’s turtle robots, Dr. Papert is also known as the creator and evangelist for the educational programming language LOGO.
+In addition to being involved with the creation and development of MIT’s turtle robots, Dr. Papert is also known as the creator and evangelist for the educational programming language **LOGO**.

 Despite being a general-purpose language, LOGO is known for its use of [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics), a system which allows users to draw by sending simple commands to a robotic turtle.
-The robotic turtle mentioned here could be either a real turtle robot, or a virtual on-screen cursor within the LOGO programming environment.
+The robotic turtle mentioned here could be either a real turtle robot or a virtual on-screen cursor within the LOGO programming environment.

 <p align="right">